apleaf/CE5/README.md

 ![alt text](http://i57.tinypic.com/25jky0n.png)

-Walking through teh test bench, you can see that the program works because the program stores -37 and 44 into registers 16 and 17 (both of which are dispplayed in hexidecimal)
+Walking through the test bench, you can see that the program works because the program stores -37 and 44 into registers 16 and 17 (both of which are dispplayed in hexidecimal)

 Part 3